+Your rights are protected under the Fair Debt Collection Practices Act (FDCPA).
+Below is a frequently asked questions overview of what a debt collection agency or creditor legally can, or cannot do, in their efforts to collect money from you.
 Know your rights when you’re dealing with debt collectors.
 They must follow the law.
-If not, you could sue a debt collector for violating consumer protection laws.
+If not, you could sue the debt collector for violating consumer protection laws.

 Debt collectors may not harass, oppress, or abuse you or any third parties they contact.
 For example, debt collectors may not: